hegdeatjm/react-native-camera-mlkit/examples/basic/README.md

 # React Native Camera Basic Example

-An example project demonstrating the use of react-native-camera.
+An example project demonstrating the use of react-native-camera-mlkit.

 ### Features